damo-da/nordvpn-speedtest-benchmark/README.md

 # NordVPN server benchmarker

-This script can be used to find the best NordVPN servers.
+This script can be used to find the best NordVPN servers(The one which has the least ping time).

 ## Data collected from the servers